Nick-Gottschlich/Social-Amnesia/README.md

 #### How to set up your reddit account
 Reddit requires accounts to create a "script" in order for Social Amnesia to run.
 Don't worry, this is actually quite simple to do.
 You can see reddit's docs on how to do this [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
 Doing this provides you with the reddit "Client ID" and "Client Secret" you will need to log in within the Social Amnesia app.

+NOTE: If you are using 2FA on reddit, when you set up the script, you will need to make sure the "redirect url" is set to http://localhost:8080.

 ### Twitter
 * Delete tweets, retweets, replies and remove "favorites" (aka ❤️'s), showing you every item that will be deleted/removed and asking you to confirm their deletion before running.
 * Keep a time range of tweets, retweets, replies and favorites.